History of Colombia (1930–1946): Liberal republic (1930–1946)

-Economy 1930–1945
+Economy 1930–1946

 It was until 1930 that Colombia's political government was steady and managed to grow economically.
 Since the beginning of the century, new routes have developed, especially those of coffee.
 The crop production was so good that its consumption was larger each time, bringing money invested in new oil companies and product consumption.
 In 1930, when the Liberal party was able to retake power, new reform started to come up, and slowly the economy went down.

 The economy in Colombia around World War II was divided into two extensive periods: from 1930 to 1939, in which the country experienced a tremendous increase and a new social transformation.
 1939–1945, the economy was stagnant, and at the same time, the social transformation was not progressing at all.
 Although some countries around the world had trouble coming back from the crisis, Colombia was one of the few that had a swift and sustainable recovery in order to develop its agricultural sector, coffee production, and oil exploitations.

 If we look at the economy from 1933 to 1939, we will see an extensive duplication in industrial production, growing by almost 11% annually; which no other country could accomplish.
 Although the increase was spectacular, we had to consider what the CEPAL organization said: “if we have a good growing rhythm, we need to think about the low initial level, which can cause future plans”.

 The investor ignored the organization's fundamental fact, which created new textile, shoes, and expanding food companies.
 By 1939 all of these developed a considerable increase in the domestic demand and nearly 2,805 manufacturing companies led to low import demand.
-Using these as a method wasn't as good as expected since other countries could see this as a closing trade action.
+Using these as a method was not as good as expected since other countries could see this as a closing trade action.